-Molly Thornton is currently finalizing a cross-genre memoir driven by a constrained form and a process of becoming.
+Molly Thornton's first manuscript is a cross-genre memoir driven by a constrained form and a process of becoming.
 The Seattle Review of Books had the following to say about an excerpt she read at Lit Crawl: "When regarded singly, each of Thornton’s vignettes was a burnished little gem of economy.
 Taken in aggregate, they formed something much deeper and complex.
 If they are eventually published in a collection as beautiful and unique as Thornton’s prose, this book could really prove to be a delight."

 "no" and "My Country is a Party" co-written with Rae Liberto.
-Forthcoming in They Said: A Multi-Genre Anthology of Contemporary Collaborative Writing, Black Lawrence Press, June 2018
+They Said: A Multi-Genre Anthology of Contemporary Collaborative Writing, Black Lawrence Press, June 2018

 "fever" Till Chapbook 2017